 What's the Best Garden Dump Cart for Everyday Use?
 Wagon Reviews & Tips

-A garden cart is an exceptional tool for any avid gardener to have in their collection.
+A garden cart is an essential tool for any avid gardener.
 It's one of those things that, once you have it, you can't imagine life before it.
 They make repetitive manual tasks so much simpler and easier, and you'll find new uses for it every day.
-Unfortunately, they're not all made well, and a blind purchase could end up being a piece of junk.
+Unfortunately, they're not all made well; frankly, some are pieces of junk.

 Let's get started!